 There are primitive hot springs on private and public lands, some of them require long-distance hiking into the wilderness.

 Here we listed two scenic places that are not true hot springs but resorts that offer relaxing hot water bathing among natural settings and beautiful sceneries.
 One of those places is Doe Bay Resort on Orcas Island and another is Wellsprings Spa near Mount Rainer.

-In addition to the hot springs, Washington owns a unique mineral-rich Soup Lake near the town of Ephrata.
+In addition to the hot springs, Washington owns a unique mineral-rich Soap Lake near the town of Ephrata.